docusign/connect-java-worker-aws/docs/Readme.Eclipse.md

 ![Running or debugging the example](RunAndDebug.png)

-## Configuring the example via environment variables - ask Larry
+## Configuring the example via environment variables
 Instead of the config.properties file, environment variables can be used.